ii404/openshift-galera-mariadb/README.md

 # OpenShift Galera MariaDB Cartridge

 This is an OpenShift cartridge which will give you the end result of a 3 gear MariaDB Galera cluster, it can technically scale up to as many gears as possible (within reason).
+It requires this HAProxy cartridge [1]

 **Quick Steps:**